SunzeY/Bootstrap3D/MV_LLaVA/README.md

 #### training demo
-clone our repo and `cd MV_LLaVA && pip install -e .` to install `share4v` package. first use `scripts/slurm_pretrain_7b_mv.sh` to align CLIP with LLama, than run `scripts/slrum_finetune_7b_mv.sh` to do instruct tuning. we have uploaded a demo objaverse multi-view data (10 images only) in `data/obj_demo`, its json for pretraining and instruct tuning are available in `data/demo_obj_pretrain.json` and  `data/demo_obj_instruct.json`.
+clone our repo and `cd MV_LLaVA && pip install -e .` to install `share4v` package. first use `bash scripts/slurm_pretrain_7b_mv.sh` to align CLIP with LLama, than run `bash scripts/slrum_finetune_7b_mv.sh` to do instruct tuning.

+we have uploaded a demo objaverse multi-view data (10 images only) in `data/obj_demo`, its json for pretraining and instruct tuning are available in `data/demo_obj_pretrain.json` and  `data/demo_obj_instruct.json`.
 You can generate your own data following the same format.
 It's worth noticing that pretraining data only support single-turn conversation.

 You can overlook the modification [here](https://github.com/SunzeY/Bootstrap3D/commit/0a3d99de63d0d8fa323b0336f40487cbd104b33d) to MV-LLaVA's modification based on Share4V.
-During your own special usage, you only need to focus on these lines of codes.
+During your own special usage, you only need to focus on these lines of code.

 If you only need to change training data, you can focus on line of codes with `modify` tag (search this tag in your IDE).

 #### full data preparation (Objaverse)
 1. download full [cap3D dataset](https://huggingface.co/datasets/tiange/Cap3D) of objaverse rendered images.
-2. download BS-Objaverse dataset GPT-4V generated annotations [obj_descript_gpt_10k.json](https://huggingface.co/datasets/Zery/BS-Objaverse)
+2. download BS-Objaverse dataset GPT-4V generated annotations [obj_descript_gpt_10k.json](https://huggingface.co/datasets/Zery/BS-Objaverse), convert its into the similar format as demo did.
 3. prepare [share4v dataset](https://github.com/InternLM/InternLM-XComposer/tree/main/projects/ShareGPT4V) (optional to mitigate overfitting)